guptagaurav0075/DigitRecognizer/README.md

 3. NaiveBayes,
 4. Kmeans.

-Accuracy achieved for the models corresponding to different paramenters could be checked in Algorithm Analysis.xlsx
+Accuracy achieved for the models corresponding to different paramenters could be checked in Algorithm Analysis.xlsx.